d3dc/react-flying-saucer/packages/react-flying-saucer/README.md

-# flying-saucer
+# react-flying-saucer

-The main package.
-Takes the place of `react-scripts` as well as exporting opinionated boilerplate.
+An all-in-one react app toolkit.
+Provides customized [react-scripts](https://github.com/facebook/create-react-app#readme) as well as abstractions and HOCs for truly modular react applications.

-_Note_: exports are written in `techno-babel` and expect to be compiled by `flying-saucer`
+_Note_: lib is uncompiled `techno-babel` and expects to be run by this tool

 ## npm scripts